twofist/chatapp/README.md

 # chatbox
 Simple chatbox

-You can try it online at http://twofist.info (currently server not setup so it doesn't work)
+You can try it online at http://twofist.info

 send / receive messages
 pming specified online user